zubeyrdamar/RedisDemo/README.md

 Redis is a NoSql database and works with a key-value structure.
 One of the most important strengths of Redis is that it provides data consistency.

-For examples of Redisin application, read the code and comment lines in the project.
+For more information, read the comment lines in the project.